The Renaissance — not just in Italy

 Cities acquired a prominent place in the colonizing strategies of the Spaniards.
 Spanish colonizers and criollos adopted architectural styles from Europe in an effort to validate their civic and religious institutions.
 Cities participated in dividing peoples along ethnic lines to create social and racial hierarchies.
-During the sixteenth century, cities were created for indigenous peoples, while other cities were created for Spaniards and their offspring, in what was a clear segregationist effort on behalf of the Spanish colonizers.
-Cities for indigenous peoples were termed repúblicas de indios, while repúblicas de españoles was the term employed for cities destined for European colonizers and their offspring.
-In the repúblicas de españoles — and also in the república de indios, but arguably to a lesser extent — the preferred architectural language of the most representative buildings was classical in style.
+During the sixteenth century, cities were created for Indigenous peoples, while other cities were created for Spaniards and their offspring, in what was a clear effort to segregationist effort on behalf of the Spanish colonizers.
+Cities for Indigenous peoples were termed repúblicas de indios, while repúblicas de españoles was the term employed for cities destined for European colonizers and their offspring.
+In the repúblicas de españoles—and also in the república de indios, but arguably to a lesser extent—the preferred architectural language of the most representative buildings was classical in style.

 Residences for elite families or buildings such as city halls, educational institutions, and hospitals, drew from classical architectural sources.
 In a plan of Mexico City’s central square drawn in 1596, we can see that some of the most important buildings of the city had portals with classical elements such as columned porticoes.
 Mexico City at the time must have been (architecturally speaking) reminiscent of towns in the Iberian Peninsula (such as Trujillo or Cáceres, both in the region of Extremadura, the birthplace of conquerors and architects, like Francisco Becerra).

-Religious architecture, including cathedrals, monasteries, and church-sponsored buildings such as hospitals and orphanages, were also designed employing the language of classical architecture to indicate proper decorum and appropriateness.
+Religious architecture, including cathedrals, monasteries, and church-sponsored buildings such as hospitals and orphanages, were also designed to employ the language of classical architecture—to indicate proper decorum and appropriateness.

 The façade of the Convento de Tecali is considered to be one of the most refined late-Renaissance designs in New Spain.
 Some elements, like the proportions of the architectural orders, were likely taken from a treatise like the one by Sebastiano Serlio, an Italian architect who published a profusely illustrated treatise in the 16th century, which was extremely influential in both Europe and the Spanish Americas.